Josemat/Josemat/README.md

 - 👋 Hi, I’m @Josemat aka Emmanuel Tulian
 - 👀 I’m interested in become a self-taught front end dev
 - 🌱 I’m currently learning java and javascript
-- 💞️ I’m looking to collaborate on improving oru lives and bringing easy and cool solutions
+- 💞️ I’m looking to collaborate on improving our lives and bringing easy and cool solutions
 - 📫 How to reach me https://www.linkedin.com/in/jose-emmanuel-tulian-171b8b131

 <!---